script-macro

 Script API

-From within the script, the entire stdlib of RHAI + the functions in rhai-fs are available.
+From within the script, the stdlib of RHAI is available.
+Additionally the following features can be enabled:

 • parse_yaml(String) -> Dynamic -- Takes YAML payload as string and returns the parsed payload as unstructured data (such as, RHAI object map or array).